 Finding a formula with the right balance of nutrients requires looking at your normal food sources and determining what nutrients are lacking.

 While your diet may seem balanced, it’s entirely possible you are lacking adequate amounts of beneficial vitamins like vitamin D or B6.

 The CDC estimates that more than 10 percent of the adult population in the US has a vitamin B6 deficiency.
 A lack of B6 can lead to dermatitis, glossitis, and decreased immune function.

 Finally, you need to investigate the list of ingredients to ensure your shake contains safe and healthy nutrient sources.
 You may also need to find shakes that cater to specific dietary restrictions.

 For example, if you want dairy-free, organic, or plant-based nutritional ingredients, then you’ll want to consult the ingredients list.

 Summary and Final Recommendations

-Meal replacement shakes can make a great addition to your daily routine if you’re a senior who struggles with weight control or nutrient intake.
+Meal replacement shakes can be a great addition to your daily routine if you’re a senior struggling with weight control or nutrient intake.

 You can use these shakes to replace entire meals and reduce your calorie intake enough to lose a few pounds.

 Some of them work well as snack replacements during the day to manage hunger until the next meal.
 However you choose to use them, you get the added benefits of dozens of different nutrients you may not get enough of daily.